junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean opens his eyes when he can't hear any more flutter.
 His view still stimulates and shakes with a too bright overlay, making the dark scene before him even harder to see.
 He blinks and rubs his eyes, clearing the water conjuring slowly that must be triggered from the bright light, not because of the breathless slump inside the chest.

 There is no scar of space left, there is no giant black wing.
-No killer man-eating vulture.
+No human-eating killer vulture.
 No Cas.

 A crow tentatively croaks, jumping on the grass, then flies away.
 That is all.